evansbenj/Reduced-Representation-Workshop/7_More_on_Stacks.md

 ## Whitelists, Blacklists, and Calculating Summary Statistics with `Populations`

-Now lets try to calculate summary statistics from specific genomic regions using the `populations` module of stacks.
+Now lets try to calculate a summary statistic from specific genomic regions using the `populations` module of stacks.
 To accomplish this, lets work with a larger dataset that I made earlier.
 Please switch to this directory:

 `cd **insert_directory_with_complete_data_here***`